Know the New Hiking How-tos

 Follow N.J.
 Route 17 north to the New York State Thruway and take the first exit, Exit 15A (Sloatsburg).
 Turn left at the bottom of the ramp onto N.Y.
 Route 17 north, and continue through the Village of Sloatsburg.
 Just past the village, turn right at the traffic light, following the sign for Seven Lakes Drive/Harriman State Park.
 Continue along Seven Lakes Drive for about 12 miles to the Silvermine Picnic Area, on the right side of the road (the Silvermine Picnic Area is 2.1 miles beyond the Tiorati Circle).
 Park in the southwest corner of the large parking area (a parking fee is charged on weekends in the summer).

-In another 700 feet, you’ll notice a small cairn on the right side of trail.
-Here, about 50 feet to the right, is a rock cut angled into the hillside which marks the Lewis Mine (there are also scattered tailings – small pieces of discarded rock – in front of the mine).
+In another 700 feet, you’ll notice a small cairn on the right side of trail and an unmarked trail leading to the right.
+Here, in about 50 feet, is a rock cut angled into the hillside which marks the Lewis Mine (there are also scattered tailings – small pieces of discarded rock – in front of the mine).
 After exploring this interesting feature, continue ahead on the pleasant grassy woods road (built by the park as a fire road in 1954).
 The road climbs gradually for about a mile, then descends for a quarter of a mile.

 At the base of the descent, turn sharply left (south) onto the aqua-blazed Long Path (heading north, the Long Path joins the fire road).
 Follow the aqua blazes through a low-lying area, with some wet sections.
-The trail crosses an underground stream, then begins to climb, first gently, then more steeply.
+The trail crosses an underground stream, then begins to climb steadily.

 Now retracing your steps, follow the yellow blazes across the road and back to the parking area where the hike began.